Rising number of local governments set targets to cut emissions

 The summit will aim to support cities and local governments and their communities in setting more ambitious targets to reduce carbon emissions, put in place realistic plans to meet them, and report on progress.

-It will also help ensure city voices are heard at the negotiations, and that their efforts are reflected in any new global climate agreement, the organizers said.
+It will also help ensure city voices are heard at the negotiations, and that their efforts are reflected in any new global climate agreement, the organisers said.

 "We want to deliver optimal instruments to reduce the carbon footprint on urban areas, and allow, to the benefit of all, a healthier, more sustainable and more prosperous way of living," Hidalgo said in a statement.